The Location of Luminate

 - There is access to natural spring water (without chlorine or fluoride) on-site so bring your own refillable containers.

-A new innovation for Luminate 2019 – an alternative currency for the Luminate festival community that we have called Lumins!
+Luminate is excited and delighted to present an alternative currency for the Luminate festival community that we have called Lumins!
 We hope that the Luminate festival community will enjoy using Lumins as an energy exchange and will feel inspired to explore options for alternative currencies and other innovations that help our communities flourish.